 This interval, known as the dead time, can be influenced by both the internal processes of the detector and

-the associated electronic circuitry.
-Due to the random nature of radioactive
+the electronic circuitry.
+Due to the random nature of radioactive decay,

-decay, if an event occurs too soon after the previous one, it cannot be
+if an event occurs too soon after the previous one, it cannot be recorded

 As the count rate increases, the dead time becomes more significant, leading

 to greater data loss.
-Therefore, a system that compensates for dead time
+Therefore, dead time correction becomes increasingly

 |